jalder89/Emily-AI-GPT/README.md

 ## Usage

-- DM the app 'hey ai' to engage
+- DM the app 'hey emily' to engage
-- DM the app 'bye ai' to disengage
+- DM the app 'bye emil' to disengage
 - The app is always on in DMs

 ## Installation